 Worm colonies are recommended for several reasons, they do not have to be planted immediately on arrival, they make the number of holes to be dug much less (one per 1 or 2 square metres) thereby saving time and effort, the worms are not suddenly introduced to a new environment that they are unfamiliar with, the colony container gives them a safe and secure environment until they are happy to venture forth, job done!

-What quantity should be planted?
+What quantity and species should be planted?

 The quantity of worms required is not an exact science, as a rough guide you should be aiming for the following: